-Pursuant to the charter school contract with the District, the District withholds an administrative fee of up to 2% of the qualifying revenues of the School.
-For the year ended June 30, 2024, administrative fees withheld by the School District totaled \$1,027.
+Pursuant to the charter school contract with the School District, the District withholds an administrative fee of 5% of the qualifying revenues of the School.
+For the year ended June 30, 2024, administrative fees withheld by the School District totaled \$34,385.

-Note 8 - Risk Management
+Note 7 - Risk Management

-The School is exposed to various risks of loss related to torts, thefts of, damage to and destruction of assets, errors and omissions, personal injury, worker compensation and natural disasters for which the School carries commercial insurance.
-Settlement amounts have not exceeded insurance coverage for any of the past three fiscal years.
-In addition, there were no reductions in insurance coverage from those in any of the three prior years.
+The School is exposed to various risks of loss related to torts, thefts of, damage to and destruction of assets, errors and omissions, personal injury, workers compensation and natural disasters for which the School carries commercial insurance.
+Settlement amounts have not exceeded insurance coverage for the past three fiscal years.
+In addition, there were no reductions in insurance coverage from those in any of the prior three years.